EDUCBA Logo

 Example #3 – Freeze Panes

-To Freeze any pane in the sheet, either it’s a row or column, you need to select the Freeze Panes option from the drop-down list.
-This option is not for Top Row and First Column; it will freeze your screen from any row or column which you want to freeze and scroll the rest of the data.
+To Freeze any pane in the sheet, whether a row or column, you must select the Freeze Panes option from the drop-down list.
+This option is not for Top Row and First Column; it will freeze your screen from any row or column you want to freeze and scroll the rest of the data.

 You need to follow the below steps to use this option.
 Go to the View Tab in Excel Sheet and Select Freeze Panes.